Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Introduction

-One plausible remedy is that modern state-of-the-art turbulence simulations highlight the prevalence of intermittency in MHD turbulence (e.g., \citealt{mallet_2015_cb}; \citealt{dong_2018}; \citealt{fielding_plasmoid}; \citealt{dong_2022}), which has not been taken into account in the context of CR transport modelling.
+One plausible remedy is that modern state-of-the-art turbulence simulations highlight the prevalence of intermittency in MHD turbulence (e.g., \citealt{mallet_2015_cb}; \citealt{dong_2018}; \citealt{dong_2022}; \citealt{fielding_plasmoid}), which has not been taken into account in the context of CR transport modelling.
 Scattering by rare (i.e., not volume filling) but intense (order-unity changes) structures, such as small-scale magnetic-field reversals or plasmoids produced in current sheets (e.g., \citealt{loureiro_boldyrev_2016}; \citealt{mallet_2017_tearing}; \citealt{dong_2022}; \citealt{fielding_plasmoid}) may be crucial for bridging the gap between observations and theories of particle propagation in turbulence.
 Interestingly, the possible importance of small-scale magnetic folds generated in intermittent turbulence has also been highlighted outside of the CR transport community, e.g., to explain pulsar scintillation observations (\citealt{pen_levin_2014}) or sources of extreme radio wave scattering (\citealt{goldreich_sridhar_folds}).

 The goal of this work is to identify new aspects of particle transport that are not part of existing theories of CR propagation, which usually assume small-amplitude fluctuations and employ quasi-linear theory.
 We do so by integrating particle trajectories in snapshots of high-resolution MHD turbulence simulations.
 To study the impact of small-scale bends and reversals in the magnetic-field direction, we focus on large-amplitude turbulence with a weak guide field, i.e.~$\delta B/B_0 \gg 1$.
 This regime of turbulence produces frequent order-unity variations in the magnetic field, very different from the quasi-linear assumption.
-It has received significantly less attention in the CR-transport literature than the strong-guide-field case, even though large-amplitude turbulence is likely present in at least parts of the Galaxy.
+It has received significantly less attention in the CR-transport literature than the strong-guide-field case (see, however, \citealt{subedi_2017} for a discussion of CR transport in synthetic turbulence without a guide field), even though large-amplitude turbulence is likely present in at least parts of the Galaxy.
 By stretching and folding the magnetic-field lines, large-amplitude turbulence produces field morphologies characterised by small perpendicular reversal scales and regions of high field-line curvature that are somewhat reminiscent of the MHD dynamo (e.g., \citealt{schekochihin_2004}; \citealt{rincon_dynamo}).